 - Bamboo Palm (Chamaedorea seifrizii)

 Get enough Vitamin C.

 Researchers have found that skin exposed to vitamin C for long periods of time can produce up to eight times more collagen.
 A diet rich in Vitamin C leads to fewer wrinkles.

 Sugar is a major cause of inflammation.
 It also encourages the growth of harmful microbes like candida.
 And it also leads to damage of collagen and elastin, which cause wrinkles.
 Reduce the amount of sugar in your diet, by not adding any to your food.
 Eat sweet vegetable, like carrot and sweet potato, instead to satiate your sweet cravings.

 When you eat healthy fats, you reduce your cravings for unhealthy fats.
 Therefor include foods such as avocados, olive oil, flax seeds, nuts and fish into your diet.
 The fatty acids are also potent antioxidants and crucial for building your skins natural lipids (fats) that act as a protective barrier.

 Cleanse your body.

 A build up of toxins in the body due to polluted air, water and food causes damage to the body as well as aging.
-Detoxing by way of a juice cleanse is recommended.
+Detoxing by way of a Gut Cleanse is recommended.
 This is wonderful for eliminating toxins.
 Having a glass of water with squeezed lemon first thing in the mornings is also very cleansing.